lin380/coursebook/docs/03-understanding-data.md

 In sum, the transformation steps described here collectively aim to produce higher quality datasets that are relevant in content and structure to submit to analysis.
 The process may include one or more of the previous transformations but is rarely linear and is most often iterative.
 It is typical to do some normalization then generation, then recoding, and then return to normalizing, and so forth.
 This process is highly idiosyncratic given the characteristics of the derived dataset and the ultimate goals for the analysis dataset.

 <div class="rmdtip">
-<p>Note in some cases we may convert our tidy tabular dataset to other data formats that may be required for some particular statistic approaches but at all times the relationship between the variables should be maintained in line with our research purpose.
-We will touch on examples of other types of data formats (e.g. Corpus and Document-Term Matrix (DTM) objects in R) when we dive into particular statistical approaches that require them later in the coursebook.</p>
+<p>Note in some cases we may convert our tidy tabular dataset to other
+data formats that may be required for some particular statistic approaches but at all times the relationship between the variables should be maintained in line with our research purpose.
+We will touch on examples of other types of data formats (<em>e.g.</em> Corpus and Document-Term Matrix (DTM) objects in R) when we dive into particular statistical approaches that require them later in the coursebook.</p>
 </div>

 ## Documentation

 As we have seen in this chapter that acquiring data and converting that data into information involves a number of conscious decisions and implementation steps.
 As a favor to ourselves as researchers and to the research community, it is crucial to document these decisions and steps.
 This makes it both possible to retrace our own steps and also provides a guide for future researchers that want to reproduce and/ or build on your research.
 A programmatic approach to quantitative research helps ensure that the implementation steps are documented and reproducible but it is also vital that the decisions that are made are documented as well.
 This includes the creation/ selection of the corpus data, the description of the variables chosen from the corpus for the derived dataset, and the description of the variables created from the derived dataset for the analysis dataset.

-For an existing corpus sample acquired from a repository (e.g. [Switchboard Dialog Act Corpus](https://catalog.ldc.upenn.edu/LDC97S62), Language Data Consortium), a research group (e.g. [CEDEL2](http://cedel2.learnercorpora.com/)), or an individual researcher (e.g. [SMS Spam Collection](https://www.dt.fee.unicamp.br/~tiago/smsspamcollection/)), there is often documentation provided describing key attributes of the resource.
+For an existing corpus sample acquired from a repository (*e.g.* [Switchboard Dialog Act Corpus](https://catalog.ldc.upenn.edu/LDC97S62), Language Data Consortium), a research group (*e.g.* [CEDEL2](http://cedel2.learnercorpora.com/)), or an individual researcher (*e.g.* [SMS Spam Collection](https://www.dt.fee.unicamp.br/~tiago/smsspamcollection/)), there is often documentation provided describing key attributes of the resource.
 This documentation should be included with the acquisition of the corpus and added to the research project.
 For a corpus that a researcher compiles themselves, they will need to generate this documentation.

 The curation and transformation steps conducted on the original corpus data to produce the datasets should also be documented.
-The steps themselves can be included in the programming scripts as code comments (or in prose if using a literate programming strategy (e.g. RMarkdown)).
+The steps themselves can be included in the programming scripts as code comments (or in prose if using a literate programming strategy (*e.g.* R Markdown)).
 The structure of each resulting dataset should include what is called a __data dictionary__.
-This is a table which includes the variable names, the values they contain, and a short prose description of each variable (e.g. [ACTIV-ES Corpus](https://osf.io/9jafz/)).
+This is a table which includes the variable names, the values they contain, and a short prose description of each variable (*e.g.* [ACTIV-ES Corpus](https://osf.io/9jafz/)).

 <!--